Review | ‘No Time to Die’ is a satisfying send-off to Daniel Craig, in his final outing as James Bond

 It does come in handy, however, as a plot device, particularly at the film’s climax.

 At the same time, Daniel Craig’s fifth and final outing as the secret MI6 superagent James Bond is also a fittingly complicated and ultimately perversely satisfying send-off for the actor, whose character as the film gets underway isn’t even Agent 007 any more, but a retiree (as Craig is about to become, from this franchise).
-As the fast-pace, even frenzied film gets underway, we pick up with Bond — can anyone get away with calling him James, other than his lady friends? — on holiday with his honey: Léa Seydoux’s sexy psychiatrist Madeleine Swann, whom we met in the last film “Spectre.”
+As the fast-paced, even frenzied film gets underway, we pick up with Bond — can anyone get away with calling him James, other than his lady friends? — on holiday with his honey: Léa Seydoux’s sexy psychiatrist Madeleine Swann, whom we met in the last film “Spectre.”

 A brief flashback prologue adds a layer of backstory to her dossier, and then “Die” really gets rolling, with a bang.